winedarksea/AutoTS/extended_tutorial.md

 Since ensembles are based on the test dataset, it would also be wise to set `ensemble=None` if `num_validations=0`.

 ### Too much training data.
-Too much data is already handled to some extent by `'context_slicer'` in the transformations, which tests using less training data.
+Too much data is already handled to some extent by the `Slice` Transformer.
 That said, large datasets will be slower and more memory intensive, for high frequency data (say hourly) it can often be advisable to roll that up to a higher level (daily, hourly, etc.).
 Rollup can be accomplished by specifying the frequency = your rollup frequency, and then setting the `agg_func=np.sum` or 'mean' or other appropriate statistic.